Methodist Church of Great Britain: Presbyters and deacons

 In 2016 there were 3,459 Methodist ministers, with 1,562 active in circuit ministry.
 The church recognises two orders of ordained ministry—that of presbyter and deacon.
-Church documents refer to both as "Minister", though popular usage often limits this title to presbyters.
+Church documents refer to both as "Minister", though common usage often limits this title to presbyters.
 Presbyters are styled "The Reverend", while "Deacon" is used as a title by members of the diaconate.
 Deacons (both women and men) also belong to a community of deacons in the Methodist Diaconal Order.
-The Deed of Union (the key foundation document of the Methodist Church since it became united in 1932) describes the roles of presbyters and deacons and the purpose of their ministries:
+The Deed of Union (the key foundation document of the Methodist Church since union in 1932) describes the roles of presbyters and deacons and the purpose of their ministries:

 Christ's ministers in the church are stewards in the household of God and shepherds of his flock.
 Some are called and ordained to this occupation as presbyters or deacons.
 Presbyters have a principal and directing part in these great duties but they hold no priesthood differing in kind from that which is common to all the Lord's people and they have no exclusive title to the preaching of the gospel or the care of souls.
 These ministries are shared with them by others to whom also the Spirit divides his gifts severally as he wills.

-The two orders are equal in status, with presbyters and deacons each serving a distinct role in the ministry of the Methodist Church.
+Both the diaconal and presbyteral orders in the Methodist Church are considered equal, playing distinct yet complementary roles in the ministry.
 Deacons are called to a ministry of service and witness: specifically to "assist God's people in worship and prayer" and "to visit and support the sick and the suffering".
 Presbyters are called to a ministry of word and sacrament: "to preach by word and deed the Gospel of God's grace" and "to baptise, to confirm, and to preside at the celebration of the sacrament of Christ's body and blood."
-Presbyters have always been itinerant preachers, and the current rules mandate that presbyters in active work are stationed in a circuit for typically five years before transferring to another circuit.
+Presbyters historically are itinerant preachers, and the current rules mandate that presbyters in active work are stationed in a circuit for typically five years before transferring to another circuit.